heinz-preisig/PeriConto_generic/README.md

-A brief note about the name: The name PERICONTO has two parts: PERI+ CONTO.
+A brief note about the name: The name PERICONTO has two parts: PERI + CONTO.
 PERI stands for a term related to Indian Yellow, a mysterious transluscnet paint ingredient used untill 19th century (https://en.wikipedia.org/wiki/Indian_yellow).
 CONTO stands for coating ontologies.

 # how to use PERICONTO_generic_0.1